 - Copies of work orders, contracts, official documents, etc.

 - Copy of the organizational chart including supervisor hierarchy

 - Performance review system

-A combination of these documents may be necessary to address H-1B RFE employer-employee relationship concerns for the USCIS.
+A combination of these documents may be necessary to address H-1B RFE employer-employee relationship concerns for USCIS.

 Sole Proprietorship – One hotly contested issue is whether or not you can start a business on an H-1B visa or if you can obtain an H-1B through a business that you own.
 In the past, it has been understood that you could own a business under H-1B status, but you could not work for it.
-In all cases, you are not permitted to self-petition for an H-1B because an employer-employee relationship does not exist and the employer does not have the right to control the H-1B employee in situations of sole proprietorship.
+In all cases, you are not permitted to self-petition for an H-1B because an employer-employee relationship does not exist and the employer does not have the right to control the H-1B employee in situations of a sole proprietorship.